This article will explain how to use the Manual and Random failures in the Fenix Simulations A320 as well as some troubleshooting.

 What are Random Failures?

-The aircraft now features Mean-Time-Between-Failures modelling, meaning engineering data is used to determine rough failure rates and apply that probability to your flight.
+The aircraft features Mean-Time-Between-Failures modelling, meaning engineering data is used to determine rough failure rates and apply that probability to your flight.

-Failure Type:
+l0b0M8r Failure Type:

-Since some expressed concern, we also made it a little more accessible and fun for those of you that want to dip your toes in - and you can choose a myriad of configurations, such as failing only items that will allow you to continue to your end destination, or failing any component including major ones.
+Since some expressed concern, we also made it a little more accessible and fun for those of you who want to dip your toes in - and you can choose a myriad of configurations, such as failing only items that will allow you to continue to your end destination, or failing any component including major ones.

 There are 3 types of random failures: